 - Boarding: No

 - Extracurricular activities offered: Sailing, tennis, fencing, chess, music tuition, ensemble, yoga, classical and modern languages and gardening.
 Swimming lessons are provided during school time.
 All students learn choral singing and music notation.
-The children take part in all sorts of outside competitions – such as singing eisteddfods, inter-school debating or sport, or inter-school chess championships.
+The children take part in a range of outdoor competitions, including singing eisteddfods, inter-school debating, sports, and inter-school chess championships.

 - Transport Options: Students are escorted to bus stops and put on school buses safely